Rushing River Provincial Park

 Located just SE of Kenora, Rushing River is a popular stopping point.
 See the whitewater plummet over the rocks.
 Lots of family and children-oriented activities including a beach, trails, playground, and an interpretive centre.

 Located about 20 minutes southeast of Kenora off Highway 71, Rushing River Provincial Park is one of Sunset Country's most popular destinations.
 The waterfalls where the waters of Dogtooth Lake cascade downward into Blindfold Lake make for a picturesque sight.
 Most of the time, you can safely splash in the water flowing down the falls.
-There are also several great beaches within the park where children and adults alike can enjoy a dip in the clear waters.
-Rushing River Park is definitely a great place to bring the family.
-The four sandy beaches all have a gentle slope into the water and a roped-off area making them suitable for children.
+There are also several great beaches within the park where children and adults alike can enjoy a dip in the clear water.
+Rushing River Park is a great place to bring the family.
+The four sandy beaches all have a gentle slope into the water and a roped-off area, making them suitable for children.

 Rushing River Park sand beach